Audio Visual Technicians, Staff and Crew In Dallas

 Video Tech Services offers unprecedented audio engineers, video engineers and teleprompter operators in Dallas.
-Our staff, labor and crew will make your trade show, corporate convention or private event spectacular.
+Our audio visual staff, technicians and crew will make your trade show, corporate convention or private event spectacular.

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.